marcbourlon/TipTap/README.md

 * allow delegation, attaching to a parent element, with a filter to define which children it applies.
 As you would expect, it lets you attach the callback to a container in which elements will be added dynamically

-# Dependencies
+## Dependencies
 The library currently relies on jQuery (or maybe replacement libs like Zepto.js, need to try) and Underscore (maybe replaceable by LoDash, but I need to try) to work.
-Dependency shouldn't be so hard to remove, and is defintely something I'd like to do in the near future.
+Dependency shouldn't be so hard to remove, and is definitely something I'd like to do in the near future.

-# Current status
+## Current status
 Currently, the library is usable, but is still missing few things, which doesn't make it suitable for immediate production use.
 However, it gives curious people (or people in the need for such a lib) the ability to start playing with it and give feedback (mommy I'm scared!).
 Known missing points: